rudraksh97/linkedin-connection-note/README.md

 ### AI Message Generation

-1. Click **"Generate"** button
+1. Click **"Generate"** button for standard connection messages or **"Ask Referral"** for referral requests
-2. The AI will analyze the person's profile and create a personalized message
+2. The AI will create a professional, ToS-compliant message template
 3. Review and edit the generated message if needed
 4. Click **"Use"** to insert it into LinkedIn